MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/9-intelligent-performance.md

 :::image type="content" source="../media/9-index-recommendation-notification.png" alt-text="Screenshot of index recommendation notification.":::

-In the Azure portal, in **Performance Overview**, you can see performance information for the top 5 resource-consuming queries, as found in the query store.
+In the Azure portal, in **Performance Overview**, you can see performance information for the top 5 resource-consuming queries, as found in the Query Store.
 There's also a recommendation.

 :::image type="content" source="../media/9-query-performance-overview.png" alt-text="Screenshot of Query Performance Overview.":::

-The Azure portal also offers Query Performance Insights, which is a visual reporting tool based on the query store.
+The Azure portal also offers Query Performance Insights, which is a visual reporting tool based on the Query Store.
 In this example, Query Performance Insights shows the specific query consuming the most resources, and advises how to improve query performance.

 :::image type="content" source="../media/9-query-performance-insights.png" alt-text="Screenshot of Query Performance Insights.":::